alpa-projects/alpa/docs/tutorials/perf_tuning_guide.rst

 5. Try ``PipeshardParallel``

-   Try to combine pipeline parallelism with shard parallelism.
+   Try to combine pipeline parallelism and shard parallelism.

    1. Layer construction.
 You can use the automatic layer construction by using ``@automatic_layer_construction``.
       You can try a few choices of the ``layer_num`` argument and see the performance.
 The best choice of this value depends on the number of nodes in your cluster and the number of repetitive blocks in your model.
-      You can also do layer construciton manually by using ``@manual_layer_construction`` and ``mark_pipeline_boundary``
+      You can also do layer construction manually by using ``@manual_layer_construction`` and ``mark_pipeline_boundary``
    2. Number of micro batches.
 The ``num_micro_batches`` also affects the performance a lot.
-You can fix a large global batch size and try a few choices.
+You can fix a large global batch size and try a few choices of ``num_micro_batches``.

 Reducing Runtime Overhead
 -------------------------
-Alpa uses a single-controler architecture.
-This architecture is easier to use and understandbut can potentially lead to  runtime overhead

-The user script runs on a CPU driver and sends commands to GPU workers.
+Alpa uses a single-controller architecture.
+In this architecture, the user script runs on a CPU driver and sends commands to GPU workers.
+Users can just think of the device cluster as a single big device.

+This architecture is easier to use and understand but can potentially lead to significant runtime overhead.
+The runtime overhead includes:

+- Send commands to launch the computation on workers
+- Send data to workers
+- Fetch data from workers

+To reduce the overhead, we should avoid frequent synchronization, so we can overlap the computation with runtime scheduling.
+Printing or accessing the value of a ``DistributedArray`` is a case of synchronization because we have to fetch the data from workers' GPUs to the driver's CPU.
+However, accessing metadata such as `shape` and `dtype` does not need synchronization because the metadata is stored on the driver.